 Well, all, here we are in February, and let me tell you, the flavor is PERFECT!

-If you’ve tried other Cowboy Candy and found that it was just a bit too sweet for you, then I think you’ll love my recipe.
+If you’ve tried other candied jalapeno recipes and found they were just a bit too sweet for you, then I think you’ll love my recipe!

 First, maybe you’re looking for ideas to use Cowboy Candy?
 Let me tell you that the sky is the limit for adding these little flavor bursts to your food!
 Here are some of our favorite ways to use pickled jalepeños.